 Helping a grieving colleague

-Nothing you can say will eliminate the other person's grief.
-All you can do is help soften it for a little while.
-Whether the loved one was ill for a long time or died unexpectedly, there is no ideal way for anyone to prepare for this event.
-In the case of sudden death, a well-meaning comment such as, "Well, at least he didn't suffer like my mother who had cancer," can trivialize the death.
-Just tell your coworker that you are sorry.
+• Remember, nothing you say can eliminate their grief, but you can help soften it for a while.
+Whether their loved one was ill for a long time or died unexpectedly, there's no perfect way to prepare for such an event.
+In cases of sudden death, avoid comments like, "At least he didn't suffer like my mother who had cancer," as these can trivialize the loss.

 Touching base later

-Immediately after death, the survivor receives significant attention and support.
-But after a time, maybe a couple of weeks or months afterward, other people move on with their lives.
-One of the worst things colleagues do is forget that the person has experienced such a significant loss.
+Immediately after a death, the survivor often receives significant attention and support.
+However, as weeks and months pass, others may move on with their lives, often forgetting the survivor's ongoing grief.
+One of the worst things colleagues can do is overlook the continued impact of such a significant loss.

 If you supervise this person, ask them about their needs.

-• Is it a lighter schedule for a while?
+• Is it a lighter schedule needed for a while?

 • Or a heavier one to be a distraction?